 The platysmal bands may stick out as you get older.
 You can check yours by making an exaggerated E sound with your mouth and looking for two lines on your neck.
 When activated, the muscle protrudes.
-Injecting botox helps suck in the muscle and make it look taut.
-Doctors recommend anywhere between 20 to 60 units of botox.
+Injecting Botox helps suck in the muscle and make it look taut.
+Doctors recommend anywhere between 20 to 60 units.

 The masseter muscle is activated when patients grind or clench teeth.
 This can result from stress or simply be a bad habit.
 This may cause soreness in the jaw, lead to temporomandibular joint dysfunction (TMJ), or result in a wide look at the bottom of the face.
 Doctors typically recommend injecting 15-20 units on each side, which can promote a slimmer face and also act as functional relief because it combats symptoms of teeth-grinding or clenching.

 There are many areas that Botox injections can help treat.
-It is important for patients to do their research and consult with a doctor who is able to answer their concerns and questions.
+Patients need to do their research and consult with a doctor who can answer their concerns and questions.
 The doctor will help the patient come up with a personalized treatment plan to meet their goals.

 Everyone Has Different Needs